unifiedjs/unified/readme.md

 ###### Returns

+*   `void` — If nothing is returned, the next transformer keeps using same tree.
 *   `Error` — Fatal error to stop the process
 *   `node` ([`Node`][node]) — New [*syntax tree*][syntax-tree].
     If returned, the next transformer is given this new tree